America needs a vision for space.

 But my model is very simple and the growth rate is very modest.
 Its assumptions are debatable.
-Yet the implications are profound.
-Why bother with seizing the space frontier?
+Even so, the implications are profound.
+Why should we bother to build up a space frontier?
 Because the right-side of that graph potentially helps us solve many of our Earth-based problems.
 If we can create a source of rapidly growing taxable income, a fountain of perpetual budgetary surplus, it changes the outlook of our future – and for humanity as a whole.
-In a world growing towards a population of 10 billion, we are going to either have to reallocate the wealth of the global economy that we have on a global scale to meet the ever growing needs or we are going to have to create a new source of wealth, an economic machine capable of supporting so many mouths to feed.
+In a world growing towards a population of 9-10 billion, we are going to either have to reallocate the wealth of the global economy that we have on a global scale to meet the ever growing needs or we are going to have to create a new source of wealth, an economic machine capable of supporting so many mouths to feed.

 Here’s how to make it practical.
 I would propose that we put competing teams of true economic experts paired with a technology roadmap to produce a set of credible studies that map out what a forecast of the economics of Frontier Dominance would actually look like if we make significant investments and attempt to achieve scale in space.
 My model is simple and illustrative.
 Let’s get some real economists on the job building a forecast for what the future could look like.